Declared monuments of Hong Kong

 Declared monuments of Hong Kong are places, structures or buildings legally declared to receive the highest level of protection.
 In Hong Kong, declaring a monument requires consulting the Antiquities Advisory Board, the approval of the Chief Executive of Hong Kong as well as the publication of the notice on the Hong Kong Government Gazette.

-As of February 2013, there were 101 declared monuments, of which 57 were owned by the Government and the remaining 44 by private bodies.
-As of 10 March 2022, there were 132 declared monuments in Hong Kong, with 56 listed on Hong Kong Island, 53 on New Territories, 14 on Kowloon, and 9 on the Outlying Islands.
+As of December 2024, there are 136 declared monuments in Hong Kong, with 58 listed on Hong Kong Island, 55 on New Territories, 14 on Kowloon, and 9 on the Outlying Islands.

 Under Antiquities and Monuments Ordinance, some other buildings are classified as Grades I, II and III historic buildings, and are not listed below.

 Monument declaration and historic buildings grading system

 There was no direct link between graded buildings and monuments.
 As of July 2007, 607 buildings had been graded (since 1980), 54 of these, including five Grade I buildings, had been demolished.
 As of August 2007, of 151 buildings classified as Grade I, only 28 pre-war buildings have been declared monuments since 1980.

 On 26 November 2008, the Antiquities Advisory Board announced that the declaration of monuments would be related to the grading of historic buildings.